jeroenterheerdt/HAsmartirrigation/README.md

   - Coastal: If the location you are tracking is situated on or adjacent to coast of a large land mass or anywhere else where air masses are influenced by a nearby water body, enable this setting.
   - Solrad behaviour: Should solar radiation estimated from temperature or sun hours or disabled
   - Forecast days: How many forecast days taken into account
-- 1:Static: 'Dummy' module with a static configurable duration.
+- 1:Static: static configurable netto precipitation.
-  - Delta: ???
+  - Delta: netto precipitation
+- Passthrough: Passthrough module returns the value of an evapotranspiration sensor as delta.

 #### MAPPINGS
 For sensor configuration take care to make sure the unit the component expects is the same as your sensor provides.**

-- Names of sensors that supply required measurements (optional).
-Only required in mode 2) and 3).
-See [Measurements and Units](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki/Measurements-and-Units) for more information on the measurements and units expected by this component.

 **Multi-zone support**: For irrigation systems that have multiple zones which you want to run in series (one after the other), you need to add a zone *for each zone*.
 Of course, the configuration should be done for each zone, including the area the zone covers and the corresponding settings.

- > **If you want to go back and change your settings afterwards, you can either update the zon or delete the zone and re-create it.**
+ > **If you want to go back and change your settings afterwards, you can either update or delete the zone and re-create it.**

 #### HELP
 Links to wiki, forum and issues.